0xABADCAFE/karlos-tkg/Editor/Redux/DataFormats.md

 ## Proposed structure

 While IFF and XSF are overkill, the container/chunk concept is ideal and we can take cues from it.

+### Type Conventions

+This document uses the following conventions for types:

+- char for 8-bit character data
+- int<_size_> / uint<_size_> for signed and unsigned integer types, e.g. int8, uint16
+- <_type_>[<_size_>] for fixed length arrays, e.g. uint32[8]
+- <_type_>[...] for varying length arrays, e.g. char[...]
+- { <_type_>, <_type_>, ... } for unnamed tuples, e.g. { uint32, int16, int16 }

+A type name may also refer to a named structure definiton.
+In addition there are two special purpose aliases of the uint32 scalar:

+- ChkOffs is a 32-bit offset value that measures the distance from the beginning of the file to the beginning of a Chunk.
+- StrOffs is a 32-bit offset value that measures the distance from the beginning of the String Heap Chunk to the first character of a string in the chunk data.

+Each of the above offset types are converted to in-memory addresses after loading by adding their offset value to a base address:

+- For ChkOffs values, the address at which the entire file data was loaded is used.
+- For StrOffs values, the address at which the String Heap chunk was loaded is used.

 ### Header